foundersandcoders/git-workflow-workshop-for-two/README.md

 ```
 </br>
 <img src="images/step3(1)GitFlow.png" width="300" height="auto" alt="repo visual after step 1">
-2. Leave the master branch by switching to the new branch you have just created.
+2. Leave the main branch by switching to the new branch you have just created.

 ```sh
 $ git checkout create-heading-with-shadow